Language

 Fixing the Built-in Light Sensor’s (ALS) Limitation

-Step 1: Apply a Diffuser
+Step 1: Add a Diffuser

-Step 2: Disable the Diffuser Detection
+Step 2: Disable Diffuser Detection

 Disable the Diffuser Detection at the bottom of the Settings screen